By Stefán Bessi

 Reverse route: Reykjavík → Gullfoss → Geysir → Þingvellir

-Driving times remain the same in both directions.
-The main difference is timing and crowd patterns.
+Driving times remain almost identical in both directions.
+The main difference is in crowd patterns, restaurant timing, and how busy the main stops feel throughout the day.

 Driving in reverse can help:

-• improve pacing if starting later in the day
+• create a more relaxed pace later in the day

 How to Use the Golden Circle Map